-Flynn to lead College of Medicine Department of Behavioral Sciences and Social Medicine
+Flynn is leading Department of Behavioral Sciences and Social Medicine

-Three-time Florida State University graduate Heather Flynn, who was an associate professor when she returned to her alma mater in 2011, is now the College of Medicine’s interim chair of the Department of Behavioral Sciences and Social Medicine.
+Three-time Florida State University graduate Heather Flynn, who was an associate professor when she returned to her alma mater in 2011, has been named chair of the Department of Behavioral Sciences and Social Medicine, effective Sept.
+1.

 Behavioral sciences have been her life’s calling.

 “I have been focused on behavioral health and science since my days as a graduate student here at FSU in the early 1990’s,” Flynn said.
 “I have been so fortunate to have opportunities to study, teach and treat behavioral health-related issues since that time and, in the past 15 years, to have been given the chance to serve in leadership positions to help make an impact.”

 Flynn, who completed her doctorate in clinical psychology at FSU in 1996, has served as the department’s vice chair since 2018, and as interim chair since January.
 Prior to that, she served as the department’s vice chair for research, and devoted a considerable amount of her time to development of FSU BehavioralHealth at Apalachee Center, which opened in the summer of 2020.